danvonk/danvonk.github.io/posts/2022-12-11-dogu-express.md

 ![Turkish railways train stopped beside the platform](/images/DSCF7010.JPG "The Dogu Express reaches its penultimate stop, leaving enough time to buy and drink a quick Turkish coffee on the platform.")

 In November of 2022, I headed to Ankara for a two-week adventure through Turkey and the Caucuses with a friend that I have known for many years.
-It had been a trip many months in the making, though it started with a humble suggestion during a Discord chat one evening a few months before.
+It had been a trip months in the making, where it started with a humble suggestion during a Discord chat one evening.
 Both being relatively early into our careers, we did not have the luxury of spending money on long-haul flights to the U.S., a week's worth of hotels in an expensive state as well as the petrol needed to get us around.
 Nor did the idea of staying in Europe and going to museums sound all that excited to us adventure-seekers.
 So instead, it was more a question of how far